ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/ytm-guide.md

 Open the RVX Manager and press Patcher > Select an application > **STORAGE** > and then select the YTM APK file that you downloaded from APKMirror.
 (It will probably be in your downloads folder.)

+If you want to customize the patch selection or patch options, press "Selected patches".

-Now press "Selected patches".
-You may get a warning saying that you shouldn't change from the default patches selection.
-If you want to customize the patches selection you can enable the `Allow changing patch selection` toggle in the RVX Manager settings.
-To reset to the default selection, tap the "Default" button at the top of the patches selection menu.
+> If you are prevented from changing the patch selection, you can enable the `Allow changing patch selection` toggle in the RVX Manager settings.
+To reset to the default selection, tap the "Default" button at the top of the patch selection menu.

-Patches that have the ⚙️ symbol have additional settings (AKA patch options) that you can configure before patching, such as the `Custom branding icon YouTube Music` patch, which has [3 preset icons](https://imgur.com/a/tjuLog1) you can choose from.

 You can see examples of what the patches do [here](https://github.com/ReVanced-Extended-Community/Patches-Documentation#youtube-music).
 Note that it is a work-in-progress.

+Patches that have the ⚙️ symbol have additional settings (AKA patch options) that you can configure before patching, such as the `Custom branding icon YouTube Music` patch, which has [3 preset app icons](https://imgur.com/a/tjuLog1) you can choose from.

-If you decide not to use the default selection, keep the following things in mind:
+> If you decide not to use the default selection, keep the following things in mind:

-**a)** You **must** include the `MicroG Support` patch.
+> **a)** You **must** include the `MicroG Support` patch.

-**b)** If you are from Canada, include the `Spoof App Version` patch, which will allow you to bypass the radio-only restriction that is in Canada.
+> **b)** If you are from Canada, include the `Spoof App Version` patch, which will allow you to bypass the radio-only restriction that is in Canada.
 Additional setup is in step 4 of the guide.

-When you are done selecting the patches that you want, press "Done" and then "Patch".
+When ready to patch, press "Done" and then "Patch".
 Patching generally takes 2-5 minutes.
 If you leave the app it may cancel without warning.
 If any errors or failures occur use the button in the bottom left corner to copy the full log in order to make troubleshooting easier.